alpinelinux/alpine-mksite/about/index.md

 Alpine Linux was designed with security in mind.
 The kernel is Grsecurity-patched, and all userland binaries are compiled with Position Independent Executables (PIE) and stack smashing protection.
-These proactive security features prevent exploitation of entire classes of zero-day and other vulernabilities.
+These proactive security features prevent exploitation of entire classes of zero-day and other vulnerabilities.